 Mushika is Lord Ganesha’s mount.
 Mice reproduce a lot and often bring forth multiple offspring.

 The symbol is traditionally associated with abundance in family life.

 This is a flowering symbol of Shiva’s honeyed grace upon us.
 Konrai is also associated with Shiva’s shrines and temples all through India.

 48. The Vel or Holy Lance

-The Vel is a symbol of Lord Murugan’s protective power which is our refuge in adversity.
-The tip of the vel is wide, long, and sharp representing incisive discrimination and spiritual knowledge, which is broad, deep and penetrating.
+The Vel is a symbol of Lord Murugan’s protective power, which is our refuge in adversity.
+The vel’ tip is wide, long, and sharp representing incisive discrimination and spiritual knowledge, which is broad, deep, and penetrating.

 49. The Noose or Pasha

-The symbol of the noose or tether symbolizes a person’s soul three-fold bondage of ‘anava, karma, and Maya.’
+The noose or tether symbolizes a person’s soul three-fold bondage of ‘anava, karma, and Maya.’
 The noose is the all-important force through which God brings souls (pashu) along to the path of truth and enlightenment.

 50. The Hamsa or Goose